Liberatii/documentation/docs/pre_migration/assessment/index.rst

 .. note::

-   NOTE: On the Windows platform this page is still under development and will be available in next versions.
+   NOTE: On the Windows platform, this page is still under development and will be available in the next versions.

 The detailed assessment is run by connecting the extension to an instance of Liberatii Gateway.
 Each DDL and DML statement is run against a real gateway to determine whether the statement is supported.

-To perform this assessment you must download `Liberatii Gateway container <https://drive.google.com/file/d/1wcKx9yfxsxJL0p_IhUgHqz72Xk0taHmW/view?usp=sharing>`_ and put it under ``/tmp`` directory.
-If "Process DML and minimal supporting DDL" is selected then only the DDL statements required by the DML statements supplied or downloaded in the previous step will be used.
+To perform this assessment, you must download `Liberatii Gateway container <https://drive.google.com/file/d/1wcKx9yfxsxJL0p_IhUgHqz72Xk0taHmW/view?usp=sharing>`_ and put it under ``/tmp`` directory.
+If "Process DML and minimal supporting DDL" is selected, then only the DDL statements required by the DML statements supplied or downloaded in the previous step will be used.

 .. figure:: images/assessment_08.png
     :width: 100%
     :align: center

-|
 |

 The result table provides the following information: